makerdao/mips/MIP24/mip24.md

 ### MIP24c3: Emergency Response Procedure

-The ability to declare an emergency will be reserved for Domain Teams and Governance Facilitators due to their proximity to, and knowledge of, the Maker Protocol and surrounding ecosystem.
+The ability to declare an emergency will be reserved for Facilitators due to their proximity to, and knowledge of, the Maker Protocol and surrounding ecosystem.
 If a community member wishes to declare an emergency, they will follow the urgent response procedure outlined in MIP24c4.
-If a Governance Facilitator agrees that the status of the urgent situation should be escalated to "emergency," they will do so.
+If an Arbitration Facilitator agrees that the status of the urgent situation should be escalated to "emergency," they will do so.

 **The emergency response process will be initiated as follows:**

 Declare an emergency in the public forum providing sufficient detail regarding the issue and why immediate action is required.
 If time does not permit, a forum post will be created immediately after or in parallel to taking emergency action.
 Creating a signal request thread or governance poll is optional.

-- If a remedy is known and uncontentious the Governance Facilitators will coordinate with necessary domain teams to expedite an executive vote.
+- If a remedy is known and uncontentious the Arbitration Facilitators will coordinate with necessary Ecosystem Actors to expedite an executive vote.
-- If a remedy is not known or is contentious the Governance Facilitators will coordinate an emergency governance call to discuss solutions and a plan for subsequent actions, explicitly inviting known stakeholders.
+- If a remedy is not known or is contentious the Arbitration Facilitators will coordinate an emergency governance call to discuss solutions and a plan for subsequent actions, explicitly inviting known stakeholders.

-### MIP24c4: Urgent Response Procedure

-An urgent response may be requested by any community member if they believe the system is experiencing an emergency or urgent situation as defined in MIP24c1.

-**The urgent response process will be initiated as follows:**

-The process will be initiated with a signal request thread in the public forum stating the need for expedited governance action and include the following:

-- Sufficient detail regarding the issue.
-- Proposed action or request to discuss what action governance should take.
-- Signal Poll to gauge community sentiment of whether urgent action is needed.
-- Tag `@Gov-Facilitators` at the bottom of the post, so that they will be notified and oversee discussion.

-#### Signal Poll Requirement

-Any signal poll must adhere to the [practical guide](https://forum.makerdao.com/t/practical-guide-to-the-signaling-process/2623) as closely as possible given the circumstances for the change.

-- In order for the community to make a change to a system parameter, a signal request must reach a 50% majority and have a reasonable quorum of voters given recent participation.
-- In order for the community to make a change outside of the existing system parameters, a signal request must reach a 66% majority and have a reasonable quorum of voters given recent participation.

-#### Mandated Actor Responsibilities

-If the signal for an urgent response passes, Governance Facilitators will coordinate with necessary domain teams to expedite a governance poll for MKR holders or to advance an executive vote, at their discretion.

-At any time during the urgent response procedure a Domain Team or Governance Facilitator may elevate the status to an emergency.
-At that time, the procedure in MIP24c3 will be carried out.

-### MIP24c5: Role of Governance Facilitators
+### MIP24c4: Role of Arbitration Facilitators

-Governance Facilitators will oversee emergency and urgent situation processes to ensure they are carried out in a civil and consistent manner.
+Arbitration Facilitators will oversee emergency and urgent situation processes to ensure they are carried out in a civil and consistent manner.
 They will be responsible for confirming poll outcomes and identifying whether the community or external actors have attempted to abuse or game the emergency voting system, and may block a request for emergency action at their discretion.